What to Do After a Work Accident

 If you are injured in a work accident, it is important to understand your right to recovery and compensation.
-Many people think that they cannot report or receive compensation for a work injury due to their position, wages or benefits, but these aren’t determining factors in your case.
+Many people think that they cannot report a work injury or receive compensation due to their position, wages, or benefits — but these aren’t determining factors in your case.

 After filing a report, you should know whether or not your employer subscribes to workers’ compensation insurance.
 Your employer’s coverage will determine how you should proceed with your case, and you can move forward with help from our firm.

 Should You File a Workers’ Compensation or Personal Injury Claim?

 The steps you need to take to bring your work injury claim depend on whether your employer is a subscriber or a nonsubscriber to workers’ compensation.